vitaly-t/subcount/README.md

 It was originally written to overcome [RXJS] complexities of monitoring subscriptions, see [this issue](https://stackoverflow.com/questions/56195932/how-to-monitor-number-of-rxjs-subscriptions).

-However, it is now a powerful event-handling engine of its own, which works across all browsers and Node.js versions.
+However, it is now a powerful event-handling engine by itself, supporting all browsers and Node.js versions.

 ## Usage